FLRW-Cosmology in Scalar-Vector-Tensor Theories of Gravity: Extension of the FLRW Tensor Algebra with Scalar and Vector Fields

 In particular, Ref.~\cite{Fernandes2025} defines the finite four-dimensional vector--tensor Gauss--Bonnet density by

 Using \eqref{gb} and discarding the total derivative, the four-dimensional limit yields

 Hence, the corresponding regularized four-dimensional vector--tensor EGB model is then taken to be

 with coupling $\alpha$ (of dimension length$^2$).
 This theory belongs to the generalized Proca class and therefore propagates the appropriate number of degrees of freedom with equations of motion containing no derivatives higher than second order \cite{heisenberg2014, heisenberg2017}.
+For the most general covariant ghost-free scalar-vector-tensor (SVT) theories with second-order equations of motion, encompassing both the $U(1)$ gauge-invariant and gauge-broken cases, and reducing to generalized Proca and Horndeski interactions in appropriate limits, see also \cite{heis3}.

 The field equations of this theory can be obtained by the variation with respect to the metric and vector field, respectively, as

 where $H_{\mu\nu}$ tensor is

 and $T_{\mu\nu}=pg_{\mu\nu} +\left( \rho +p\right)u_\mu u_\nu$ is the ordinary perfect fluid energy-momentum tensor from $S_m$.